Tuesday, October 1, 2024

 At any rate, we had to get off the tram and walk to a metro station and get on that.
 But, it was great as it took us to Place des Cordeliers which is a five minute walk from our place.

 We ate lunch on our street at the Winch restaurant.
 Mark and Jerry had a raviole dish of cheese and pasta and Barbara had a smoked salmon salad.
+Jerry said that raviole is NOT to be confused with Italian ravioli and confusing the two upsets the Lyonnaise.
 We all liked our meals.
 Then, we found a SuperU grocery store and bought supplies for dinner etc.

-Our windows are in the third floor of the brown building to the left of the Garden Bistro
+Our windows are in the third floor of the brown/red building to the left of the Garden Bistro

 From the Museum of the Confluence looking down at the confluence of the rivers